ems-project/ems-project.github.io/dev/core-bundle/twig/core.md

 ## emsco_form

-Handle the current request with the form identified with its name.
+Handle the current request with the form identified by its name.
 It allows to generate form in view, action or dashboard:

 ```twig
 {% set form = emsco_form('user') %}